-- c.
+d.
 Academic Staff Report.
-Josh Goldman reported that the Academic Staff Assembly for the spring semester has been scheduled for April 20. - d.
+Josh Goldman reported that the Academic Staff Assembly for the spring semester has been rescheduled for April 24 at 3 p.m.
+The Academic Staff has just conducted an election for its committees and is in the process of reviewing new operating policies from System.

+d.
 Student Government Report.
-The Student Government representative was apparently still in class so the report was omitted.
+The student representative was called away and the report was omitted.